risk-first/website/menagerie/Feature-Risk.md

  - This might manifest itself as complete _absence_ of something you need, e.g "Where is the word count?"
  - It could be that the implementation isn't complete enough, e.g "why can't I add really long numbers in this calculator?"

+tbd.  we need to show a diagram of this -

 ### Features Don't Work Properly